Your Wrexham new-product launch lives in Asana and the part-approval gates live in someone's head

 Exactly what you get

 Project management built for gated launches, not generic tasks: an APQP-style workflow with enforced sign-offs, SOP-date scheduling that flags slippage early, PPAP and approvals held in the record, and a portfolio view across all your launches.
 You get the source code and integration to your quality systems.
 For everyday office tasks you may keep Asana or Monday.
-This connects to the helpdesk software and field service management software for post-launch support, and feeds business intelligence dashboards so management sees launch health alongside the order book and on-time-launch performance.
+This connects to the helpdesk software and field service management software for post-launch support, and feeds business intelligence (BI) dashboards so management sees launch health alongside the order book and on-time-launch performance.

 How to choose a developer in Wrexham